cedricbonhomme/newspipe/docs/index.rst

 Mail notification
 `````````````````
-If you wish to stay tuned from new articles of a feed by email, you have to edit the the **main**
+If you wish to stay tuned from new articles of a feed by email, you have to edit the the **mail**
 section of the configuration file:

 * set the value of *enabled* to 1;